Other Card Games Poker Players Love

 1. Blackjack

 Players who enjoy playing at online poker sites will find blackjack an easy transition from their preferred game.
-The best online casinos offer a variety of casino table games, so depending on the platform, you’re likely to find many blackjack titles available too.
-While the basic rules of the game are simple, there is a degree of strategy involved.
-This is especially regarded when it comes to betting, making this game ideal for those who enjoy the mental challenge of live poker online.
+The best online casinos offer a variety of casino table games, so depending on the platform, you’re likely to find many blackjack titles available, too.
+While the game’s basic rules are simple, there is a degree of strategy involved.
+This is especially true with betting, making this game ideal for those who enjoy the mental challenge of live poker online.

 Blackjack is played between individual players and a dealer, so you’re not pitted against any other players.
 Each participant is dealt an initial two cards with the aim of getting as close to 21 as possible without going bust (exceeding 21.)
 Participants can either hit (ask for another card) or stand (play with their current cards until the end.)

-Just as there are a number of poker variants available online, there are also a number of blackjack variants including live dealer versions, leaving players with a lot of entertainment options.
-This game also offers a particularly generous RTP (return to player,) making it among the most popular casino card games.
+Just as there are many poker variants available online, there are also several blackjack variants, including live dealer versions, leaving players with a lot of entertainment options.
+This game also offers a particularly generous RTP (return to player,) making it among the most popular casino games played with cards.

 2. Baccarat

 If you’re looking to add some James Bond flair to your game, baccarat’s the game for you.
-It’s also ideal for players who enjoy card games of chance because unlike poker, there’s no skill or strategy involved in the game – only luck (or the lack thereof.)
-In a game of baccarat, there are only three possible outcomes: player wins, banker wins or a tie.
+It’s also ideal for players who enjoy games of chance because, unlike poker, there’s no skill or strategy involved in the game – only luck (or the lack thereof.)
+In a baccarat game, there are only three possible outcomes: player wins, banker wins, or a tie.
 The game begins with those at the table betting on one of these three outcomes.
 The dealer then deals a hand for the player and the banker and the first to get to nine wins.

 3. Gin

 Gin is a two-player game, arguably the most popular of its kind, and was invented in the early 1900s.
-Because Texas hold’em poker can be played with anything from two to 10 players, players who like this variant are likely to feel right at home during a game of gin.
+Because Texas Hold’em poker can be played with anything from two to 10 players, players who like this variant will likely feel right at home during a game of gin.
 Each round lasts around 15 minutes, making it ideal for a quick game or for a few rounds.
-During the game, each player is dealt 10 cards which they must use to form valid sequences of three or more cards (these can be runs, or three- or four-of-a-kind.)
+During the game, each player is dealt 10 cards, which they must use to form valid sequences of three or more cards (these can be runs, three-of-a-kind or four-of-a-kind.)
 The player to form combinations from all the cards in his hand announces, “Gin,” and will then score 20 points plus the value of the opponent’s unmatched cards.
 The first player to reach or exceed 100 points wins the game.

 Gin is a variant of rummy, which has a similar concept.